unosquare/swan/README.md

     }
 ```

-When a program is executed using an command line shell the OS usually allows passing aditional information provided along the program name for instance this `dotnet --help` will execute `dotnet` and the additional text will be passed to it.
-Making it accesible to the program.
+When a program is executed using an command line shell the OS usually allows passing aditional information provided along the program name for instance this `example.exe -u user` will execute `example.exe` and the additional text will be passed to it, making the additional arguments accesible to the program.

 ```csharp
 // the variable args contains all the additional information(arguments)